The Ultimate Driveway Paving Cost Guide: How Much to Budget in 2026?

 Drainage

-Integrating a proper drainage system into your paving project is paramount to prevent water build-up issues and guarantee your driveway’s durability.
-Decent drainage prevents landscape erosion, retaining its structural integrity.
+Integrating a proper drainage system into your paving project is essential to prevent water build-up and help maintain your driveway’s durability.
+Good drainage helps prevent landscape erosion and protects the structural integrity of the driveway base.

 Maintenance and Replacement Costs